 Should you have any pending contractual agreements with a third party, it is compulsory to submit these agreements (as an attachment) by filling out the Declaration of Event & Insurance Request Form or contacting the Operations Department (email@example.com) for processing.

 Also, make sure to consider all the information on the Contracts & Agreements Checklist.

-If a Club or other student group desires to invite a guest speaker to their event who may contribute to the McGill community, the event organizer must complete the Guest Speakers Waiver Form and return it to the Events Administrator (within 3 days of declaring and/or requesting your event) so that it can be processed and approved.
+If a Club or other student group desires to invite a guest speaker to their event who may contribute to the McGill community, the event organizer must complete the Guest Speakers Waiver Form and the Declaration of Event & Insurance Request Form 10 days prior to the event so that it can be processed and approved.

 When a guest speaker event is approved, McGill Security Services may also be consulted to determine whether or not it is necessary to hire security or event management personnel to assist with the event.
 If security or other event management personnel are deemed necessary, the student group may be responsible for any fees associated with the event.

 As a Club, you are also able to take advantage of the SSMU’s many student-run Services in order to ensure the success and safety of your event.
 You should consider working with: